sicked-tiger/PTCGPB-Solo/README.md

 Step 7:
 - Run PTCGPB.ahk
+- **On first run after pressing start you will be prompted for super user access in each instance.
+Select to allow forever.**
 - If you're using the new speed mod linked above then make sure to click the "PM" logo > cog wheel > save preferences > cog wheel > set speed to the one you will be running at > minimize

 Step 8: Input your script settings